Information icon

 The NICE granted approval for Mounjaro on the NHS in December 2024 but has given the NHS 12 years to roll out the new weight loss injection (5).
 The plan is to start offering Mounjaro to those with the highest need from March 2025.
 If everything goes to plan, it could be provided to others in June.

 Elcella is an entirely different approach to weight loss.
-Unlike Mounjao and Wegovy, this new weight loss medicine is not synthetic.
+Unlike Mounjaro and Wegovy, this new weight loss medicine is not synthetic.
 Instead, it’s an all-natural weight loss pill made from specific nutrients found in food that suppress appetite using your natural hormones (6).

 Researchers discovered that if specific nutrients make it to the colon, they trigger the release of GLP-1 and PYY.
 Both these hormones suppress appetite, helping people feel fuller, eat less, and lose weight over the long term.
 Trials found that people who took the Elcella twice daily ate 13% fewer calories with every meal (7).